AlexQ6/Mern-project-part-A/README.md

 ### Payment system (Stripe and Paypal API)

+Jeff is a student at University A studying law.
+He is a big fan of his local cafe XYZ and wants to support them during current times of covid.

-- As a user I want to be able to
+- As a customer I want to be able to
   - add wanted products into a cart so it can be ready for purchase
   - use Paypal for the transaction as it is a popular service for payment
   - send the receipt to my email so I can have a proof of purchase